high protein paneer meal with dal and quinoa Indian recipe

 1. Heat 10g oil in a wide pan on medium flame.

-5. Cook until tomato softens completely.
+5. Cook until tomato softens completely and oil separates from the masala.

 Step 4: Assemble the Meal

-1. Plate quinoa as the base.
+1. Plate cooked quinoa as the base in a wide bowl or plate.

-2. Add moong dal on the side.
+2. Add moong dal on the side of the quinoa.

 Nutrition Information (Per Serving)

-Nutrient Value per Serving
+NutrientValue per Serving

 Allergen Information

-Contains: Dairy (paneer).
 Free from: Gluten, Eggs, Fish, Shellfish, Soy, Tree nuts, Peanuts, Sesame.

-FSSAI Label: Vegetarian ▲ | 612 kcal per serving | Contains dairy | Prepared under hygienic conditions as per FSSAI guidelines.
+FSSAI Label: Vegetarian ▲ | 612 kcal per serving | Contains Dairy | Prepared under hygienic conditions as per FSSAI guidelines.

 • Use fresh paneer stored below 5°C before cooking.